KxSystems/docs/docs/wp/data-visualization/index.md

 As mentioned above in _Simple parameters_, Tableau parameters are limited to static values, and a single select option when placed in a view.
-However, there are a number of ways to make parameters smarter, and can increase their usability and flexibility.
+However, there are several ways to make parameters smarter, and can increase their usability and flexibility.
 Below, two such methods are described.